-I’m writing this on my final day at the Nonprofit Risk Management Center.
+I’m writing this on my final day (of my first stint!) at the Nonprofit Risk Management Center.
 Melanie told me I could write about whatever I want…so here goes.

 - Communication — The greatest cultural perk at the Center is openness and candor.
 Open communication promotes harmony among our staff and allows us to conquer challenges and disagreements in a healthy way.
 Not only are we encouraged to speak our minds confidently, but our CEO eagerly invites ideas different from her own.
 Melanie has a few good ideas herself, but I appreciate how she values my opinion and the thoughts of our colleagues.

 - Flexibility — Many of us know the managers who are time sticklers.
 Arrive three minutes past 9:00 am and your job is on the line!
 The Center staff are lucky because the core workplace value of flexibility allows us to achieve a healthy work-life balance.
-Most managers are clock watchers because they believe that staff need a task master to hold them accountable.
-At the Center we’re judged by our work products and how we support and contribute to the team.
-We’re trusted to complete the work and enjoy many options when it comes to the work day, dress code and telecommuting.
+Most managers are clock watchers because they believe that staff need a taskmaster to hold them accountable.
+At NRMC we’re judged by our work products and how we support and contribute to the team.
+We’re trusted to complete the work and enjoy many options when it comes to the workday, dress code and telecommuting.
 Melanie’s flexibility helped me relieve the daily stress which coincides with work, and her trust encouraged me to hold myself accountable to a higher work ethic.